 Chaga TeaNorth Spore

-How to prepare: Simmer 1tbs in 4-6 cups of water for at least 20 min, or until the water is opaque and resembles back coffee.
-Strain the ground out of the water and set aside, grounds may be reused 2 or 3 times (make sure to simmer for extra time or follow the 'looks like black coffee' rule).
+How to prepare: Simmer 1 tbsp in 4-6 cups of water for at least 20 minutes, or until the water is opaque and resembles back coffee.
+Strain the grounds out of the water and set aside.
+Grounds may be reused 2 or 3 times (make sure to simmer for extra time or follow the 'looks like black coffee' rule).
 Add cream and maple syrup to taste.

 Please check out this website on Chaga written by our friend Dr. Kevin Curran, a PhD in molecular biology and professor at the University of San Diego, for more detailed information on the ethnomycology of Chaga, medicinal properties, and identification!